josiahpeters/vscode-angular-starter/README.md

 #Visual Studio Code - Angular 2 starter app

 ### Setup

 Before building the project with VS Code, we need to install all of our node packages.

-From the command line run:
+From the command line (Admin) run:

+    npm install

+If you get the following error message:

+    > npm ERR! peerinvalid The package @angular/core@2.0.0-rc.3 does not satisfy its siblings' peerDependencies requirements!

+You will need to update npm first, now run the following commands from the command line:

+    npm install npm -g
     npm install

 ### Build